rfoel/strava/README.md

 The way the library is implemented the user must have gone through the [Strava OAuth flow](https://developers.strava.com/docs/authentication/) beforehand and got a refresh token.
 This way we can ensure that whenever needed we get a new access token.

-This may not be the best way to work with the API and I'm open to suggestion to make it better.
+This may not be the best way to work with the API and I'm open to suggestions to make it better.

 ```javascript
 import { Strava } from 'strava'